1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 If the restore is taken from an RAC database, then ensure that all RAC specific parameters are removed:

-- Ensure CLUSTER_DATABASE is set to FALSE;
+- Ensure CLUSTER_DATABASE, if present, is set to FALSE;
-- Ensure INSTANCE_NAME matches DB_BNAME;
+- Ensure INSTANCE_NAME, if present, matches DB_BNAME;
-- Ensure INSTANCE_NUMBER is set to 1;
+- Ensure INSTANCE_NUMBER, if present, is set to 0;

 Finally, was the dump taken from a *standby*) database?
 Fix these parameters, and any others you may find, to be those of the desired *primary* database:

-- Ensure DB_UNIQUE_NAME matches DB_NAME and is correct for the primary database in question;
 - Ensure that AUDIT_FILE_DEST refers to the primary database, not the standby;
 - Ensure that the CONTROL_FILES refer to the primary database and not the standby;
+- Ensure DB_UNIQUE_NAME, if present, matches DB_NAME and is correct for the primary database in question;
 - Ensure that DISPATCHERS refers to the primary database, not the standby;
 - Ensure that LOG_ARCHIVE_DEST_1 is set to 'LOCATION=USE_RECOVERY_FILE_DEST';